 Compelling stakeholder engagement follows a strategy that targets the right groups, involves participants in a meaningful way, and makes use of the information collected to inform next steps.

-Effective stakeholder consultation can result in participants changing their preconceived perspectives on the project, development or issue under discussion.
+Effective stakeholder engagement can also result in participants changing their preconceived perspectives about the project, development or issue under discussion.
 This occurs when participants feel engaged, valued and invested in the process, and when they receive sufficient clear information about the project to make the most informed decision about it.

 Targeting the right groups involves including those who will be or will deem themselves to be affected by the project or proposal, those who can add new information to the discussion, those who it would not be wise to exclude, and those the proponent is mandated to consult.